-From 28 May, those in England, Scotland and Northern Ireland whose tests are positive will be contacted by the NHS test and trace service (Wales is due to start its scheme in early June) or local public health teams via a text, email or by phone.
-They will be asked for the contact details of anyone they’ve been in close proximity to and about places they have visited.
+From 28 May, those in England, Scotland and Northern Ireland (and from 8 June in Wales) whose tests are positive will be contacted by the NHS test and trace service or local public health teams via a text, email or by phone.
+They will be asked to self-isolate for 10 days (members of their household will need to self-isolate for 14 days) and asked for the contact details of anyone they’ve been in close proximity to and about places they have visited in the 28 hours prior to their symptoms becoming apparent.
 Anyone considered at risk of catching the virus will then be contacted and told to self-isolate for 14 days whether they have symptoms or not.
 The rest of their household does not have to self-isolate unless someone in the house becomes ill.

 Testing and tracing is a public health measure, intended to inhibit the spread of the virus as the country slowly comes out of lockdown.
 It could potentially reveal hotspots where the infection rate is higher and the government has said this information could lead to ‘local lockdowns’ to tackle flare-ups in towns, schools or workplaces.